 Of course, this is mostly true for the older generations, and it’s a phenomenon that can be seen in various countries, but more than 30% is quite remarkable in the age of the digital era.
 A study in 2017, showed that up to 40% didn’t use the internet.

-However, for the ages between 14-34, more than 92% stated that they use the internet daily.
+However, for those who are aged between 14-34, more than 92% stated that they use the internet on a daily basis.

 7. Italy has the highest number of UNESCO World Heritage sites